Getting a good night’s sleep is beneficial for all dogs, but it’s particularly important to the overall health and growth of young puppies.

 Encourage calmness at bedtime

-Try to avoid playful or exciting activities with your puppy within the last half hour or so before bedtime.
+Try to avoid playful or exciting activities with your puppy within the last hour or so before bedtime, as an excited puppy will be much more difficult to settle down.
 Instead, pet them gently and keep their surroundings as quiet as possible with dimmed lights to help let them know it’s time to settle down.

 Many dogs enjoy routines, so once lights are turned off and they’re placed in a certain location close to their sleeping time, they should slowly adjust to a sleeping routine.